 Section 1.
 The Council hereby appropriates \$950,000 \$475,000 in anticipated reimbursements from the ROC the Riverway/Upstate Revitalization Initiative administered by Empire State Development to fund engineering and design services for the Joseph A. Floreano Rochester Riverside Convention Center South Terrace and Addition (Project).
-The Mayor is hereby authorized to execute
+The Mayor is hereby authorized to execute an agreement and such other documents as may be necessary to receive and administer the funding.

 Section 2.
 The Mayor is hereby authorized to enter into a professional services agreement with Stantec Consulting Services Inc. to provide site and engineering surveys, State Environmental Quality Review Act (SEQRA) review, programming, and design for the Project.
 The maximum compensation shall be \$950,000, which shall be funded from the appropriation authorized in Section 1 herein and from \$475,000 in American Rescue Plan Act funding appropriated for the Project in Ordinance No. 2022-379.
 The scope of services authorized herein shall be limited to professional preliminary design services until such time as environmental impact review of the Project is completed in accordance with SEQRA and City Code Chapter 48.
-The term of the agreement shall-be two years extend until three months after completion of the two-year guarantee inspection of the Project, provided that the payment terms comply with the requirements of the American Rescue Plan Act of 2021.
+The term of the agreement shall be two years extend until three months after completion of the two-year guarantee inspection of the Project, provided that the payment terms comply with the requirements of the American Rescue Plan Act of 2021.